BMW X3 review

 The outside rear seats each offer a generous door armrest and a decent door bin, and the centre seatback can be folded down to become a central armrest, complete with cupholders.

-You can't have the X3 as a seven-seat SUV – it's strictly a five-seater.
-The larger BMW X5 and the Land Rover Discovery Sport are available with seven seats, plus there are some excellent non-premium seven-seaters, including the Hyundai Santa Fe.
+You can't have the X3 as a seven-seater – it's strictly a five-seater.
+The BMW X5 and Land Rover Discovery Sport are available with seven seats, plus there are some excellent non-premium seven-seaters, including the Hyundai Santa Fe.

 Seat folding and flexibility

-The rear seats split in a 40/20/40 configuration and fold flat to open up more space for bulkier items.
-The back seats don't slide back and forth to allow you to balance leg room against boot space, as they do in the Discovery Sport and on pricier versions of the Q5.
+That said, the X3’s back seats don't slide back and forth to allow you to balance leg room against boot space, as they do in the Land Rover Discovery Sport and on pricier versions of the Audi Q5.
+The backrest doesn’t recline either.

 Boot space

 Most versions of the X3 have 570 litres of boot space, which should more than fulfil the needs of an average family.
-We managed to fit eight carry-on suitcases under the parcel shelf in the pre-facelifted car.
-That’s one fewer case than the Q5 can take, but the same tally as the Discovery Sport and the Volvo XC60.
+We managed to fit eight carry-on suitcases under the parcel shelf.
+That’s the same tally as a Land Rover Discovery Sport or Volvo XC60 and one more than what the Lexus NX can take.

-The xDrive30e's battery pack raises the boot floor and subtracts about 110 litres from the boot volume.
+The plug-in hybrid X3 (the 30e) has a battery pack that raises the boot floor and subtracts about 110 litres from the boot volume.

 "What I love about the X3 is that it feels sporty to drive but BMW hasn’t compromised on practicality.
 It’s a great car for a family holiday.” – Neil Winn, Deputy Reviews Editor